 **If you have questions, contact the Burning Arts Coordinator or Fire Safety Lead BEFORE you

 SAFETY AND CLEAN UP GUIDELINES

-2. If you aren't on the pony pad, it needs to fit inside an 8′ x 8′ x 8′ cube to fit on the roadway.
+- If you aren’t on the pony pad, it needs to fit inside an 8′ x 8′ x 8′ cube to fit on the roadway.

-5. Please use ferrous hardware (screws, nails, etc) that can be picked up with a magnetic sweeper.
-If you have an artistic need to use small, sharp, non-ferrous pieces (brass tacks or whatever), please alert the Burnings Arts Coordinator (it affects cleanup ).
+- Please use ferrous hardware (screws, nails, etc) that can be picked up with a magnetic sweeper.
+If you have an artistic need to use small, sharp, non-ferrous pieces (brass tacks or whatever), please alert the Burnings Arts Coordinator (it affects cleanup on Monday).

-6. As the artist, please verify that your piece has been cleaned up prior to .
-(Historically, the fire team has a pretty good record on handling cleanup, but remember - fire team is not responsible for your piece being cleaned up, you are.)
+- As the artist, please verify that your piece has been cleaned up prior to Monday at noon.
+(Historically, the fire team has a pretty good record on handling cleanup, but remember – fire team is not responsible for your piece being cleaned up, you are.)

-7. As a general rule of thumb, accelerants that are thicker than water (kero, diesel, lamp oil, tiki fuel, bio-diesel (this probably won't work well, but we won't object to you using it), paraffin, etc) is allowed, and most of the ones thinner than water (gasoline, white gas, coleman fuel, LNG, etc) are not.
-If you're unsure, ask Burnings Arts Coordinator.
+- As a general rule of thumb, accelerants that are thicker than water (kero, diesel, lamp oil, tiki fuel, bio-diesel (this probably won’t work well, but we won’t object to you using it), paraffin, etc) is allowed, and most of the ones thinner than water (gasoline, white gas, coleman fuel, LNG, etc) are not.
+If you’re unsure, ask Burnings Arts Coordinator.
 Any kind of pressurized canister is not allowed.
-PDF can provide tiki fuel for you.
-Remember, the goal is to burn wood, not accelerants, and with proper construction, you don't need much accelerant.
+Remember, the goal is to burn wood, not accelerants, and with proper construction, you don’t need much accelerant.